 Around the same time, over in the North American Colonies, sugar was used in homes mainly for medicinal purposes and for sweetening tea.
 It was seldom used for confectionery purposes.

 Oddly enough, candy was to retain its association with medicine up until the middle of the nineteenth century.
 Ginger lozenges and candies were described as "carminative and stomachic" and "useful in flatulency and loss of appetite."

-So, choose a ginger candy recipe and make yourself a treat that's not only delicious but good for you too!
+So, choose an old fashioned ginger candy recipe and make yourself a treat that's not only delicious but good for you too!